abdel/abdel.github.io/_posts/2017-11-06-imdb-sentiment-analysis.md

 ![Preview of web application](/assets/imdb_sentiment_webapp.png)

 The source code for the web application can also be found in the [GitHub repository](https://github.com/abdel/imdb-sentiment-analysis/tree/master/webapp).
 A demo of the web application is available on [Heroku](https://imdb-sentiment-analysis.herokuapp.com).
+Feel free to let me know if there are any improvements that can be made!

 ### Resources
 - [Source Code](https://github.com/abdel/imdb-sentiment-analysis)